 Each piece of Zoë Chicco jewelry is hand-crafted and therefore delicate.
 Please handle each piece with extra care to ensure it lasts a lifetime.
 We suggest removing jewelry while swimming, bathing, exercising and working with chemicals or harsh abrasives.
 When not wearing your jewelry it should be kept in a safe and secure place.
 Avoid storing jewelry in the bathroom because extra moisture will cause sterling silver to tarnish more quickly.

-With sterling silver (and the few gold filled pieces we offer) the metal will darken or tarnish with normal wear.
+With the few sterling silver and gold filled pieces we offer, the metal will darken or tarnish with normal wear.
 We recommend gently wiping the metal surface with a polishing cloth to restore its shine.
 Most of the stones we use are natural gemstones; therefore, they may vary in shape, size and color.
 Inclusions can be seen in natural stones and are a part of their beauty.
 Most gemstones do not stand the force of cleaning agents, polishing cloth or ultrasonic cleaners.

 Care for White Diamonds